Tgenz1213/weather/README.md

 ## Development Environment

 This project includes shared VS Code workspace settings and recommended extensions to help standardize and speed up environment setup.

 - Open the project folder in VS Code to automatically use these settings.
 - You will be prompted to install recommended extensions for the root, client, and server workspaces.

-To get started, simply open the `.vscode/weather.code-workspace` file in VS Code.
+1. To get started, simply open the `.vscode/weather.code-workspace` file in VS Code.
+2. Install react dependencies with Yarn and install pre-commit hooks

 ## Troubleshooting